bestjss/ptjs-cli/README.md

 # README

+- Clone a gitlib / github project to a new gitlab

 ## Description

 - Project Template By js [Author]
 - [GitHub](https://github.com/jsDuan/ptjs-cli)
 - Currently the first version of the beta, there may be many problems
 - Generic creation project Cli based on Git
 - Quickly create new projects based on template engineering
 - Automatically configure git information
 - The template is currently available from gitlab, github

 ## Support

 - nodejs version > 9
 - develop on nodejs v9.11.2
 - test on nodejs v9.11.2 / v11.10.0

 ## Done

 - Fast copying of project templates has been implemented

 ## Undone

 - Customization based on specific language item types
 - Others

 ## Version

 - 1.0.1  First Version
 - 1.0.2  Fix "crypto.createCipher is deprecated"
 - 1.0.3  Fix "Readme"